Skip to main content

 FamilyBalcony

 There's a wide range of balcony types onboard Carnival’s ships.
-In fact, there are upwards of 20 different balcony categories on Carnival.
+In fact, there are upwards of 20 balcony categories on Carnival.
 Each of Carnival’s ship classes will have a different selection of balconies available for you to book.

 Here is a list of all the different balconies available across Carnival’s fleet, along with each category code: